rgeissen/trusted-data-agent/docs/FeatureProfile/PROFILE_CLASSIFICATION_USER_GUIDE.md

 A: System falls back to `light` mode automatically and logs the error.

 **Q: Is classification stored in the database?**
-A: Results are cached in `tda_config.json` (or user-specific config if persistence disabled).
+A: Results are cached in the user's database configuration.

 **Q: Can I see classification in API responses?**
 A: Yes, use `GET /api/v1/profiles/{id}/classification` endpoint.